Charanjit Singh Channi: Contribution in Academic Research

-Within his first 100 days, Channi’s administration set up academic chairs in honor of notable figures like Bhagwan Valmiki, Guru Ravidass, Bhai Jaita (Baba Jiwan Singh), Dr. B.R.
+Within his first 100 days, Channi's administration set up academic chairs in honour of notable figures like Bhagwan Valmiki, Guru Ravidass, Bhai Jaita (Baba Jiwan Singh), Dr. B.R.
 Ambedkar, and Bhai Makhan Shah Labana.

 Enforcement measures to control illegal mining

 In December 2021, Punjab CM Charanjit Singh Channi announced a fine of ₹25,000 for violations of sand mining norms.
-This was part of a broader effort to curb illegal extraction and to stabilize sand prices, which were capped at ₹5.50 per cubic foot.
+This was part of a broader effort to curb illegal extraction and to stabilise sand prices, which were capped at ₹5.50 per cubic foot.
 District officials were directed to maintain strict vigilance at mining sites, and Deputy Commissioners were instructed to offer the ₹25,000 reward to anyone who provided proof video or otherwise of norm violations.
 Additionally, panchayats seeking sand were to receive it free of cost, and only trucks (not tractor-trailers) were to be charged at the fixed rate.
-The CM also urged the reopening of previously closed legitimate mining sites and emphasized that no political interference would be tolerated.
+The CM also urged the reopening of previously closed legitimate mining sites and emphasised that no political interference would be tolerated.